flutter/website/src/content/get-started/fwe/user-input.md

 - `InputDecoration` determines the text field's appearance, such as color and border.
 - `controller`: A `TextEditingController` controls the text being edited.
-  Why would you need a controller?
-By default, your app's users can type into the text field, but if you want to programmatically control the `TextField` and do something like clearing its value, you'll need a `TextEditingController`.
+  Why might you need a controller?
+  By default, your app's users can type into the text field, but if you want to programmatically control the `TextField` and clear its value, for example, you'll need a `TextEditingController`.
-- `onChanged`: This callback function is triggered when the  user changes the text field's value, such as when inserting or removing text.
+- `onChanged`: This callback function triggers when the user changes the text field's value, such as when inserting or removing text.
-- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field.
+- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field;
-  For example, by tapping the "enter" key when the text field is in focus.
+  for example, by tapping the "enter" key when the text field is in focus.

-Other configurable, properties such as `obscureText`, convert each displayed character into a circle and tags them as `readOnly` to prevent the user from changing the text.
+The class supports other configurable properties, such as `obscureText` that turns each letter into a `readOnly` circle as its entered and `readOnly` which prevents the user from changing the text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/TextField.gif",